"Natalie Ruane is an expert in employment law working exclusively in the education sector" - Legal 500, 2020

 Her own specialism is in the education sector and she leads the Education team, which includes dedicated lawyers and HR consultants.

 Natalie works closely with head teachers, business managers and governing bodies.
-She advises on a wide range of HR and employment related issues including the employment related aspects of academy conversions and the establishment of Multi Academy Trusts.
-Examples of Natalie’s recent experience include:
+She advises on a wide range of HR and employment-related issues, including academy conversions and the establishment of Multi Academy Trusts (MAT).

-• Representing a school at disciplinary and appeal meetings relating to a senior level dismissal on grounds of safeguarding concerns.
+• representing a school at disciplinary and appeal meetings relating to a senior level dismissal on grounds of safeguarding concerns

-• Meeting with regional trade union officials to discuss matters of concern, resulting in much improved relations.
+• meeting with regional trade union officials to discuss matters of concern, resulting in much improved relations

-• Successfully negotiating a solution to a complex grievance against a head teacher and the school’s governors.
+• successfully negotiating a solution to a complex grievance against a head teacher and the school’s governors

-• Securing exit packages for a number of staff in a situation where a personality clash was impacting on a department’s performance to the extent that the school’s Ofsted rating was adversely affected.
+• securing exit packages for a number of staff in a situation where a personality clash was impacting on a department’s performance to the extent that the school’s Ofsted rating was adversely affected

-• Advising on complaints brought by students and parents against school leaders/senior teachers.
+• advising on complaints brought by students and parents against school leaders/senior teachers.